coleholcomb/Halite3/README.tex.md

 time developing the target selection (cell scoring) strategy than any other component of my bot, and provide details below.

 I believed, as many competitors did, that the fundamental quantity to maximize was the halite collected per time.
 Within the sphere of target selection, this takes the form of a scoring/objective function $S(c)$, where $c$ is the cell to scored.
-In its most basic construction, one has
+In its most basic construction, we have
 $$
 \begin{align}
 S(c) &= \frac{H(c)}{t_d (c)},